Science, Art, Litt, Science based Art & Science Communication

 Q: We in this part of the world don't eat anything when a solar/lunar eclipse is in progress.
 Some of us consume food only after taking a bath, once the eclipse is over.
 Are there any scientific reasons behind this?
 What is the origin of such beliefs?

-The origins of such beliefs are ignorance, fear of the unknown ( in ancient times) and misconceptions.
+Such beliefs originate because of ignorance, fear of the unknown ( in ancient times) and misconceptions.

 Q: Are there any scientific facts behind the assumption that a good reply or answer to the question asked in job interviews can tell about the person's personality?
 Is it right to choose only the people who can give good replies?